EnChiSu/Master-Thesis/Check Point 3/Hierarchical Models.md

 **Hierarchical models** are models in which there is some sort of hierarchical structure to the parameters and potentially to the covariates if the model is a regression model.<br/>
 In this chapter, the author provide two applcations of Hierarchical Models:

-1. Capturing the effect and relationship between parameters with hierarchical level<br/>
+1. Capturing the effect and relationship between parameters with hierarchical level (the model parameters are structured hierarchically)<br/>
    The Bayes' theorem is often expressed as:<br/>
    <p align="center">
       <img src="https://render.githubusercontent.com/render/math?math=p(\theta|data) \propto p(data| \theta) \times p(\theta)" width="300" height="35"></p>